Initial teacher education (ITE) partnerships: Ofsted privacy notice

 - information provided to us from people giving us their views about the training, including information about safeguarding

-The information we hold about mentors may include:
+The information we hold about leaders and mentors may include:

 - names and contact details